5jt/dyalog-cookbook/manuscript/10_documentation.md

 ∇
 ~~~

 This gives us more prominent copyright and version notices as well as information about the most recent changes.
+Note that `History` is not expected to carry a  history of all changes but rather the most recent ones.

 Finally we need to address the problem that the variables inside `EXIT` are essential for using `MyApp`; they should be part of the documentation.
 ADOC has ignored the namespace EXIT but we can change this by specifying it explicitly: